akhmedsakip/swe_project/README.md

 to this database as this user; It can be done from MySQL Workbranch, however I would recommend DataGrip.
 <br>

-After successful connection, run .sql scrip from the database folder in order to create all necessary tables.
+After successful connection, run sweproj.sql script from the database folder in order to create all necessary tables.
+Then, run fillDatabase.sql to fill the tables with some pregenerated rows.

 Congratulations, you have just deployed the database for our project.